Jump to content

 Open a new terminal window and navigate to your BCI2000 build directory.

-Build Makefiles
+Build Executables

 Run:

-make
+make -j

 from your BCI2000 build directory.
 Once this is finished your BCI2000 prog directory will contain a number of executables, one for each module, plus a few helper executables.
 Not everything works the same or, in some cases, at all on non-windows platforms.
-See, Non-Windows Functionality for more information.
+See Non-Windows Functionality for more information.

 The build process is now complete.
 Run

-make
+make -j

 again to recompile.
 Or